 “The secret of success in life is for a man to be ready for his opportunity when it comes.”—Benjamin Disraeli

-Whilst we seldom contemplate our own mortality however reflecting on the value of our life allows us to consider what is important to us.
-Life can be lived at an incredible pace that we sometimes fail to recognise its significance, no sooner than it vanishes. for this reason, I urge you to play big in the game of life and honour your talents, resources and gifts to the best of your ability.
+Whilst we seldom contemplate our own mortality.
+Reflecting on the value of our life allows us to consider what is important to us.
+Life can be lived at an incredible pace that we sometimes fail to recognise its significance, no sooner than it vanishes.
+I recommend you play big in the game of life and honour your talents, resources and gifts to the best of your ability.
 It is incumbent on you to bring to life the best version of yourself regardless of your limitations.
-Being at your best is an evolving process, yet the one true constant is that you improve without settling.
+Being your best is an evolving process, yet the one true constant is that you improve without settling.
 What we receive in life is proportional to what we believe we deserve.
 History has revealed less talented people who have achieved outstanding success owing to their commanding self-belief.

 Don’t Equate Failure To Self-Worth